 This phenomenon has flourished into a real and concerning business itself.
 Sellers can now buy fake reviews bulk packages that cost close to $1,000 for 50 reviews.
 A 1,000 fake testimonials package goes beyond $11,000.

-How do you get fake testimonials?
+How to get fake testimonials

 There are several strategies you can use to get false reviews and testimonials for your business.

-There is another popular method used and that is to pay for testimonials from actual people, even though they have never used your business or product.
+There is another popular method used, and that is to pay for testimonials from actual people, even though they have never used your business or product.

 This strategy is quite popular on Facebook.
 There are a lot of private social media groups where sellers approach users for this exact reason.

 They make them an offer to buy one of their product and write a good review/testimonial about it.
 In exchange, they will reimburse them for the exact value of the product.
 In some cases, they will even pay a commission in addition to that.